-The application of these amendments did not have a material impact on amounts reported and disclosures in respect to the Group's consolidated financial statements.
+The application of this amendment did not have a material impact on amounts reported in the Group's consolidated financial statements.

-• IFRS 16, 'Leases' was amended to provide lessees with an exemption from assessing whether a COVID-19-related rent concession is a lease modification.
-This practical expedient was limited to rent concessions for which any reduction in lease payments affects only payments originally due on or before June 30, 2021.
+• IFRS 16, 'Leases' was amended to permit lessees to apply the practical expedient regarding COVID-19-related rent concessions to rent concessions for which any reduction in lease payments affects only payments originally due on or before June 30, 2022 (rather than only payments originally due on or before June 30, 2021).